szczyglis-dev/py-gpt/docs/source/modes.rst

 In this mode, the model takes control of the mouse and keyboard and can navigate within the user's environment.

-PyGPT uses the selected provider's native ``Computer use`` capability when supported by the current model (OpenAI, Google, or Anthropic), combined with the built-in ``Mouse and Keyboard`` integration.
+PyGPT uses the selected provider's native ``Computer use`` capability when supported by the current model (OpenAI, Google, or Anthropic), combined with the built-in ``Mouse and keyboard`` integration.

 **Example of use:**